Category Archives: Epic

 Abraham (George C. Scott) and Sarah (Ava Gardner) are heavily featured.

-The film strongly focuses on five main sections: The Creation, Garden of Eden, Cain, and Abel, Noah’s Ark, and the story of Abraham.
+The film strongly focuses on five main sections: Creation, Garden of Eden, Cain and Abel, Noah’s Ark, and Abraham’s story.
 Some other stories are given less screen time and attention but are featured.

 Aod is happy when people are unfulfilled and joyless.
-Sadly, some have taken this too much to heart.
+Sadly, some have taken this too seriously.

-We could debate religion until the cows come home, and many have, but I became aware of a hint of ridicule or at least strong questioning on the part of Huston.
+We could debate religion until the cows come home, and many have, but I became aware of a hint of ridicule or at least intense questioning on the part of Huston.

 He creates scenes that most would deem ridiculous if not written in the words of the Bible.
 Again, Huston is careful not to mock anyone, shrouding any antics in good, stylized 1960s film, but a woman being turned into a pillar of salt for looking at the sky could be found amusing.